+There may be shallow sinkholes in this area and the surface streams will generally lose their water to the subsurface.
 Surface waters can enter the ground water regime very quickly via direct injection through sinkholes or other fracture or solution openings.
 The type of flow in karst areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
-The estimated land area (approximately 418 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, RK&K Engineers, used Mod Flow as the ground water flow model to determine a portion of the delineated area along with a hydrogeologic boundary approach in which the boundaries are identified.
+The estimated land area (approximately 288 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP program's consultant, RK&K Engineers, used an interim 2000 feet fixed radius delineation.
+This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.